 Across Michigan, there are few facilities like the Regional Manufacturing Technology Center, which KCC started in 1990 as a way to serve the workforce needs of the industries that are active and growing in south central Michigan.
 Thanks to an ongoing commitment from the College, private employers and local, state and federal agencies, the RMTC is a premier provider of industrial and skilled-trades education with highly experienced instructors and top-notch equipment.
 Machinery used for training at the RMTC is similar or identical to the equipment that students will use in the workplace.

 Because of the self-paced instructional model at the RMTC, students can move at their own pace through the modules and units.
 As their work and life schedules allow, they can spend as many or as few hours each week learning alongside our instructors, who are available in labs day and night.
-Click here for the RMTC Spring 2019 Lab Schedule.
+Click here for the RMTC Summer 2019 Lab Schedule.

 Students who hold a journeyman or U.S. Department of Labor (USDOL) apprenticeship certificate are eligible to receive prior learning credits that can be applied toward a KCC certificate or degree.